 We have examined the available evidence from observational studies reporting on the risk of melanoma in RA patients treated with TNFα biologics and report a 60% increased risk compared with patients treated with nbDMARDS and a 90% increased risk compared with the general population.

 A previous meta-analysis for the comparison with patients treated with nbDMARDS [6] had pooled the results of two studies, an interim report from the Swedish biologics register (Anti-Rheumatic Therapy in Sweden, ARTIS) [25] and a report by Wolfe and colleagues [3] using data from the US National Data Bank for Rheumatic Diseases (NDB).
 The combined estimate of those two studies was 1.79 (95% CI 0.92, 2.67) [6].
 Our meta-analysis extends that analysis by including a more recent report from the ARTIS study [4] (including an additional 31,530 person-years after TNFα biologics treatment) as well as a report from the national Danish DANBIO database [26] (15,592 person-years after TNFα biologics treatment) and the Australian Rheumatology Association Database (ARAD) [24] (5,752 person-years after TNFα biologics treatment), resulting in a more precise risk estimate.
-A combined estimate of the risk of melanoma in RA patients treated with TNFα biologics compared with the general population has not previously been reported.
-[27]
+A combined estimate from observational studies of the risk of melanoma in RA patients treated with TNFα biologics compared with the general population has not previously been reported.
+Notably our findings are not discordant with a pooled analysis of 36 RCTs examining the risk of melanoma in RA patients treated with Adalimumab compared with the general public, which reported a pooled SIR of 1.5 (95% CI 0.84-2.47) [27].

 Meta-analyses of short-term clinical trials [28] and long-term observational studies [6] in patients with rheumatoid arthritis have not demonstrated a marked increase in the risk of all-site cancer associated with use of TNFα biologics compared with nbDMARDS, but the observational data, in aggregate, suggest an increased risk of keratinocyte skin cancers [29] as well as melanoma [6].
 The role of TNFα antagonist treatment in cancer development is complex since it exerts both pro- and anti-carcinogenic effects [7].
 TNF may promote tumour development and progression through inflammatory pathways [30], but it is also involved in the immunosurveillance of cancer cells [31].